xordac/TrinityWebEnhancedV1/README.md

  - Users can manage there accounts with ease
  - Password recovery system using the secret question system
  - Account registration features such as "Invite Only", and "Account Activation"
- - fully Re-written and tested donation system
+ - fully Re-written and tested donation system WORKING
  - Web point system - Earn points for donating and voting
  - Shop system for users to spend their Web Points
+ - Account restore is working
  - Much Much More!